clicktrend/PublicSuffixBundle/README.markdown

     a community resource.
 It is available for use in any software, but was originally created to meet the needs of browser manufacturers.

 This Bundle depends on the php library of dkim-reputation.org.
-It's uploaded to Github by `Leth`
+It is uploaded to Github by `Leth`

 Installation